NicholasSynovic/nicholassynovic.github.io/content/summaries/the-random-subspace-method-for-constructing-decision-forests.md

 > Why should we care about this paper?

-We should care about this paper as it compares eight forest construction algorithms against the author's alogorithm on publicly availible datasets.
+We should care about this paper as it compares eight forest construction algorithms against the author's algorithm on publicly available datasets.
 This allows the reader to understand the pros and cons of using a particular algorithm over another as well as validating the author's claims.
 Furthermore, this algorithm can monotonically increase in generalization accuracy while